zhanboloteraliev/aws-cloud-labs/iam-troubleshooting/README.md

 3. Expand each policy and read what it does
 This is the manual version of what the Policy Simulator does automatically.
 Knowing both methods matters — sometimes the simulator is not available, sometimes you need to explain it to a customer step by step.

-Screenshot the full permissions view showing all sources.

 ---

 #### Step 6 — Fix It